 For 3 glorious days, you’ll hike in the backcountry with just a day pack.
 Listen and learn while your interpretive guide points out all the details that make Glacier extra special.
-At Sperry Chalet, you’ll enjoy hearty home cooked meals.
-Each night enjoy the crisp feel of clean sheets while being miles from any road.
+At Sperry Chalet, you’ll enjoy delicious, home cooked meals.
+Each night enjoy the crisp feel of real sheets while being miles from any road.
 Don’t forget to peek out of your window to take in Glacier’s internationally designated Dark Skies.

 Minimum age: 10.